|site search by freefind|

 Discovering Jesus is not about theology, although that is important.
 We can learn all about Jesus, but life only happens when we know Jesus for ourselves.
 It must be a growing, intimate personal relationship, or it is only dead facts.

-In the following articles I would like to present to you a little bit of "who is Jesus", but I know it is meaningless unless you have met Jesus for yourself.
+In the following articles, I would like to present to you a little bit of "who is Jesus," but I know it is meaningless unless you have met Jesus for yourself.
 Introduction To Life and Reality Check are good places to start if you have never met Jesus before.
-Otherwise enjoy the articles below [ and leave your own comments], but in the end do not ask how much you know about Jesus, ask how well you know Him.
+Otherwise, enjoy the articles below, but in the end, do not ask how much you know about Jesus; ask how well you know Him.
 Ultimately, you must answer for yourself, Who is Jesus?
 Your answer will chart the course of your life.

 Jesus is God.
 Those three little words - 10 letters - can stir the deepest emotions of love or hatred.
 Some men curse those words, and others have died for them.

 Some cults try to say that Jesus only looked like a man or took on a human appearance.
 This is not possible.
 Jesus had to be a real man, or salvation could not happen.

 Why do we need a Savior?
 Life often seems to move along naturally.
 We live, we work, we play, we die.
-Hopefully we have a reasonably happy life, what is the purpose or need of a savior?
+Hopefully, we have a reasonably happy life; what is the purpose or need of a saviour?
 The answer to that lies in the nature of God and of reality.